About us, and definitions of tricky terms for non-nerds:

 ………………………………………………………………………………

-A short series of definitions may be helpful here for the uninitiated (and we do welcome the uninitiated here warmly – they frequently bring perspectives and research ideas that are long beyond us hoary, old, calicified pond-turtles).
+A short series of definitions may be helpful here for the uninitiated (and we do welcome the uninitiated here warmly – they frequently bring perspectives and research ideas that are long beyond us hoary, old, calcified pond-turtles).
 This list will be added to as the terms crop up, or occur to me:

 *** ‘Bootleg’ – an illicit or unlicensed copy of a thing or idea.
 I take it here to mean the same as ‘knock off’, but I just don’t like the second term.
 The production of these can be for financial gain (and thus a ‘forgery’) as well as not (a ‘copycat’).

 *** ‘Godzilla’ – if this one is new to you, this site is not for you.
-Also where have you been since the 1950s?
+Also where have you been since the mid 1950s?

 *** ‘Kaiju’ – meaning ‘strange creature’ or ‘giant monster’ in Japanese, and undoubtedly popular as a term as it’s much cooler than plain old ‘monster’ in English.
 Typically fantastical, giant-sized, and often radiation-mutated monsters that threaten mankind in TV series such as Ultraman, Mirrorman, Spectreman and Ambassador Magma (all Japanese, with last rereleased in US as The Space Giants) or in the numerous Godzilla, Gamera or related films, as well as their character spin-offs such as Gappa (Japan), Varan (Japan), Gorgo (UK), Yongary/Reptilian (Korean), Pulgasari (North Korean), Reptilicus (Denmark) and characters from other films on the same theme such as Daigoro vs. Goliath (Japan) and The X from Outer Space (Japan).

 *** ‘Pachi’ – easy to define vaguely, but hard to define precisely: Pachi is a Japanese slang term coming from ‘pachimono’ (fake or forged things), and forms a specific subgenre of sofubi (see below) that were produced without license in either Japan or the Chinese region for the Japanese market.
 Usually these items were produced in the Showa era (roughly 1950s–1980s).
 However, these items are not now considered fake, but form a category on their own between real and fake, as things which were once fake but are redolent of their time like real sofubi, and thus worthy of recognition alongside real sofubi.
 Tricky, isn’t it!
 In addition, there are many smaller sofubi related items (such as mini figures) which were produced by official Japanese toy makers in Japan but without the addition of any maker’s marks on them, and these have been traditionally described as pachi.
-As the identities of their original manufacturers ahs been deduced these move into an official-production category, but they often continue to be called pachi.
+As the identities of their original manufacturers have been deduced these move into an official-production category, but they often continue to be called pachi for tradition’s sake.

 *** ‘Sofubi’ – Japanese slang short for ‘soft vinyl’, and meaning hollow soft vinyl toys typically made by the rather unappealing-named slush-molding process, and usually depicting Kaiju (monsters) or tokusatsu (superhero) figures from Japanese popular culture.
 Usually produced in Japan, and made there from the 1960s onwards.
 Google the term – you will find a LOT written on it, and many to buy.